MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Methodology

 \textbf{Gradient Optimization:} Fairness modulation factor $f^{\text{batch}}$ (Eq.\ref{fair_factor}) is used to scale the encoder gradients as a multiplying factor of the Eq. \ref{update_cggm} and represented as the Eq. \ref{gradient_update}.

 where $\mathcal{B}_i^t$ is the modality modulation coefficient, $\alpha$ is the learning rate and $f_i^{batch}$ is the fairness-aware balancing factor.

 To reduce unnecessary computation and redundant parameter updates, fairness modulation is performed selectively.
-We introduce a threshold $\tau$ to monitor group-wise AUC disparities in the fusion model.
+The fairness threshold $\tau$ (introduced in Eq. \ref{fairness_factor} of section \ref{fairness_balancing}) monitors group-wise AUC disparities in the fusion model.
 Fairness modulation is triggered only when the difference between best ($Max.AUC_F^g$) and worst ($Min.AUC_F^g$) group AUCs of fusion model exceeds $\tau$ (e.g., $\Delta AUC_F \geq \tau$), such that loss function in Eq.\ref{final_loss} is used and modality encoders are updated as defined in Eq.\ref{gradient_update}.
-Otherwise, only gradient modulation is used for gradient upadate as given in Eq. \ref{update_cggm} and loss function as Eq.\ref{total_loss}.
+Otherwise, only gradient modulation is used for gradient update as given in Eq. \ref{update_cggm} and loss function as Eq.\ref{total_loss}.
 This adaptive strategy enforces fairness optimization only when necessary.
 Algorithm \ref{algorithm_1} summarizes the training procedure of \text{\modelname}.
-We further provide a theoretical justification showing that \text{\modelname} converges during training by jointly balancing modality contributions and ensuring fairness across demographic groups.
+Additionally, we provide guidelines in the Appendix \ref{multiclass_multimodal} to train MultiFair for Multiclass classification with missing modalities.
+We further provide a theoretical justification showing that the stabilized update rule admits bounded descent behavior under deterministic smoothness and boundedness assumptions.